danielrosehill/Claude-Document-This/README.md

 *"Thanks for fixing that.
 Please email me a detailed summary of the fix we just applied, including the problem, solution, and any relevant commands or file changes."*

+**Pro Tip:** If you have a catch-all email setup, create a dedicated address like `claude-logs@yourdomain.com` to automatically organize all AI-generated fix documentation in a single email folder/tag, keeping your main inbox clean.

 **For Google Drive:**

 *"Please create a Google Doc summarizing this fix and save it to my 'System Administration' folder in Drive."*